bkesterbyld/maroon-potato/src/pages/faq.md

-          Within Above, you'll know where your data is stored in terms of cloud provider and location—so in many cases you do the transfer without incurring bandwidth egress charges from your provider.
+          Within Above, you'll know where your data is stored in terms of cloud provider and location—so in many cases there are no bandwidth egress charges from your provider.

           We anticipate adding robust data migration services via vendor